 When you use words like can & can’t, it sounds as though you’re being controlled by some outside force.
 Becoming vegan is the opposite; it opens doors and is an expansion rather than a limitation.
 And it is always your choice.

-As a vegan, you don’t want to support cruelty, so when you see that hamburger on your plate, instead of seeing a delicious piece of food, you see a lump of suffering; it no longer looks attractive to you.
+As a vegan, you don’t want to support cruelty, so when you see that hamburger on your plate, instead of seeing a delicious piece of food, you see a piece of flesh that came from a suffering living being; it no longer looks attractive to you.

 That doesn’t mean you’ll never eat a hamburger again.
-You can also switch to vegan hamburgers, but remember, to get the health benefits of going vegan, you still need to make healthy choices.
+You can switch to vegan hamburgers, but remember, to get the health benefits of going vegan, you will need to make healthy choices.
 The healthiest foods to choose are not processed.
 Use primary ingredients to create easy, delicious meals.

 What Can’t a Vegan Eat?